faisal2410/php_crash_course_ic/README.md

 ## var4
 In PHP, variable names cannot start with a number.They must begin with a letter or an underscore, followed by any number of letters, numbers, or underscores.While the rules for variable names in PHP are somewhat flexible, they do have these constraints to maintain the clarity and readability of the code.Learn more: https://www.php.net/manual/en/language.variables.basics.php
+## var5
+In PHP, variable names must start with a letter or an underscore(_), followed by any number of letters, numbers, or underscores.So, $my_var and $_VAR are valid variable names, but $123abc is not because it starts with a number.Learn more: https://www.php.net/manual/en/language.variables.basics.php
+## var6
+In PHP, variables are declared with a dollar sign($) followed by the variable name.So, to declare a variable to store a user's age, you would write $userAge = 21; PHP is a loosely typed language, which means that you don't have to declare the data type of a variable when you create it.Learn more: https://www.php.net/manual/en/language.variables.basics.php